TeewhyB01/Olutayo_Portfolio/README.md

 # [Project 2: Company Data Analysis: Project Overview](https://github.com/TeewhyB01/Company_Data)
 <ul>
-  <li>Analysis of customers in each branch by gender</li>
+  <li>Analyzed customers in each branch by gender.</li>
-  <li>A trend of how customers joined the company over time</li>
+  <li>Showed the trend of how customers joined the company over time.</li>
-  <li>Analyzed the number of loans in each segment. </li>
+  <li>Analyzed the number of loans requested and approved in each segment.</li>
-  <li>Analyzed the total amount of money dispensed to each segment in the company</li>
+  <li>Analyzed the total amount dispensed cashed to each segment in the company.</li>
-  <li>Analyzed the total amount of loan paid in each department and outstanding amount</li>
+  <li>Analyzed the total amount of loan paid in each segment and outstandings.</li>
 </ul>

 ![](/Images/clientsperbranch.png)

 # [Project 3: Machine Learning Algorithms : Project Overview](https://github.com/TeewhyB01/Machine_Learning_Algorithms)
 <ul>
-  <li>Program to decide the best machine learning algorithm to use for a particular data set</li>
+  <li>Program to decide the best machine learning algorithm to use on a particular dataset</li>
-  <li>KNeigbors Classifier Algorithm Implementation</li>
+  <li>KNeigbors Classifier Algorithm Implementation.</li>
-  <li>NAIVE BAYES CLASSIFIER Algorithm Implementation</li>
+  <li>NAIVE BAYES CLASSIFIER Algorithm Implementation.</li>
-  <li>SUPPORT VECTOR MACHINE Algorithm Implementation</li>
+  <li>SUPPORT VECTOR MACHINE Algorithm Implementation.</li>
+  <li>Calculated accuracy score for each of the algorithms.</li>
+  <li>Ranked the algorithms in decending order of accuracy.</li>
 </ul>

 ![](/Images/machine-learning-ecommerce-blog-1.jpg)